Subtitles: Same-language captions

-Closed captions
+Closed captions (CC)

 The "CC in a TV" symbol Jack Foley created, while senior graphic designer at Boston public broadcaster WGBH that invented captioning for television, is public domain so that anyone who captions TV programs can use it.

 Closed captioning is the American term for closed subtitles specifically intended for people who are deaf or hard-of-hearing.
 These are a transcription rather than a translation, and usually also contain lyrics and descriptions of important non-dialogue audio such as (SIGHS), (WIND HOWLING), ("SONG TITLE" PLAYING), (KISSES), (THUNDER RUMBLING), (LAUGHTER), (PANTING), (CAT YOWLS), (GLASS SHATTERS) and (DOOR CREAKING).
-From the expression "closed captions", the word "caption" has in recent years come to mean a subtitle intended for the deaf or hard-of-hearing, be it "open" or "closed".
+From the expression "closed captions", the word "caption" has in recent years come to mean a subtitle intended for the deaf or hard-of-hearing, be it "open" or "closed" (respectively meaning built-in or selectable and optional).
 In British English, "subtitles" usually refers to subtitles for the deaf or hard-of-hearing (SDH); however, the term "SDH" is sometimes used when there is a need to make a distinction between the two.